 Hazardous reactions: No particular reactions to avoid.
+Product will not undergo polymerisation.

-TOXICOLOGICAL INFORMATION
+SECTION 11 TOXICOLOGICAL INFORMATION

 No specific data is available for this product as no toxicity tests have been conducted on this product.
 Information presented is our best judgement based on similar products and/or individual components.
 As with all products for which limited data is available, caution must be exercised through the use of protective equipment and handling procedures to minimise exposure.